tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 Max heapify
 -----------
-Given a node whose left sub tree and right subtree already satisfy max heap, to max heapify of the current node using recursive method, here is the code.
+Given a node whose left sub tree and right subtree already satisfy max heap, then to max heapify of the current node using recursive method,here is the code.

 	public static void maxHeapify(int[] a, int i, int n) {